AshishRogannagari/SheetBuddy/README.md

 SheetBuddy is licensed under the MIT License.
 See the LICENSE file for more details.

+We hope you enjoy these new features and improvements in SheetBuddy v2.1.0! 🚀

 <a href="#top" style="position:fixed;bottom:20px;right:20px;background-color:#007bff;color:white;padding:15px 20px;border-radius:25px;text-align:center;text-decoration:none;font-size:18px;box-shadow:2px 2px 5px rgba(0,0,0,0.3);"> Back to Top ↑ </a>